antrea-io/antrea/docs/configuration.md

 #tunnelType: vxlan

 # Default MTU to use for the host gateway interface and the network interface of
 # each Pod.
-If omitted, antrea-agent will default this value to 1450 to accomodate
+If omitted, antrea-agent will default this value to 1450 to accommodate
 # for tunnel encapsulate overhead.
 #defaultMTU: 1450